Is the 'Short-term Study visa' a multiple-entry visa?

 What if I already hold a valid immigration permission (UK residence document)?

-All non-UK, non-EU/EEA/Swiss nationals must have hold an immigration permission that allows them to study in the UK.
+All non-UK, non-EU/EEA/Swiss nationals must hold an immigration permission that allows them to study in the UK.

 Not all visa types allow for outright study, for example: